To compute income estimates for use during retirement, the simulator algorithm uses the assumptions

 submitted by the input form to determine the growth of principle and ongoing contributions over the duration

 During the accumulation phase, principle and additional contributions are grown at the compound interest

 rate.
 It is assumed that there are no withdrawls of principle during this phase.
-The lenght of the accumulation
+The length of the accumulation

-is determine by taking the difference between the retirement age and current age submitted by the input form.
+phase is determined by taking the difference between the retirement age and current age submitted by the input form.

 During decumulation, 68% of the accrued principle is divided into equal amounts for spending during retirement.

-68% is selected to provide a margin of safety in the event of extreme market volatility.
+68% is selected to provide a margin of safety to account for extreme market volatility.
 During retirement,

 which is computed as the difference in years between 85 and age at retirement submitted with the inputs form,